Jon Anderson: 1968–1980: Forming Yes and start of solo career

 In October 1979, Anderson travelled to Paris to record a new Yes album with producer Roy Thomas Baker.
-Progress staggered early into the sessions following disputes over the band's musical direction; material prepared by Anderson and Wakeman was not met with enthusiasm by their bandmates, who started to put down tracks without them that was released on Drama.
+Progress staggered early into the sessions following disputes over the band's musical direction.
+Material prepared by Anderson and Wakeman was not met with enthusiasm by their bandmates, who started to put down tracks without them.
+These appeared on the Yes album Drama.
 "Very quickly", recalled Anderson, "the mood changed from enthusiasm to frustration and then complete confusion".
 Matters failed to improve when they reconvened in February 1980, and Anderson and Wakeman left in the following month.
 They were replaced by Trevor Horn and Geoffrey Downes of the Buggles.

 1980–1990: Solo career, return to Yes, and ABWH

 Anderson acquired Jannis Zographos as his new manager, who also handled Vangelis.
-He recorded his first album in collaboration with Vangelis, Short Stories, which was released in 1980.
-In addition, he sang on "Suffocation" and "See You Later" for Vangelis's album See You Later, also released in 1980.
+He continued his collaboration with Vangelis by singing on "Suffocation" and "See You Later" for Vangelis's album See You Later, released in 1980.
 After he secured a recording deal with Virgin Records, Anderson retreated to southern France to write material for a solo album.
 His proposals for albums based on the Russian-French artist Marc Chagall and the book A True Fairy Tale by Daphne Charters were not enthusiastically received by the label's management, who lost interest and requested their advance back.
 Anderson spent much of 1980 recording a collection of songs for Song of Seven with a group of musicians he named the New Life Band, which Atlantic agreed to release.
 When it was put out in November, it reached number 38 in the UK and number 143 in the US.
 Anderson completed his first solo tour with the band, performing a mix of solo and Yes material in Germany and England.

 In 1981, Anderson played on Wakeman's concept album 1984 and released his second album with Vangelis in July 1981, The Friends of Mr Cairo.
-The album produced two singles, "I'll Find My Way Home" and "State of Independence".
+The album produced two singles, "I'll Find My Way Home" and "State of Independence"; the latter became a hit for Donna Summer in 1982.
 The album was also notable for the title track, which was an ode to classic Hollywood gangster films of the 1930s and 1940s with voice impressions of Humphrey Bogart, Peter Lorre and James Stewart which paid homage to The Maltese Falcon (1941).
 In 1982, Anderson released Animation, and in 1983 appeared on "In High Places" from Crises by Mike Oldfield.
-Also that year, he performed with Béla Fleck and the Flecktones and attempted to form a band with Wakeman and Keith Emerson, but it fell through.